 - (a) There is only one GE crop authorized for cultivation in the EU.
 More farmers would grow GE crops if other traits better adapted to their agronomic conditions were made available. - (b) Nineteen MS have implemented a ban on the only GE crop authorized for cultivation.
-However, some farmers in these countries would grow GE crops if it was permitted.

-- (c) The threat of protests or destruction by activists frightens many farmers, given that public field registers detailing the location of commercially grown GE crops are compulsory in most MS, with the notable exception of Spain. - (d) In some MS, retail requirements or public/private initiatives such as the EU Soy Declaration discourage the cultivation and marketing of GE crops. - (e) In some MS, there is an increased interest in non-GE products and farmers are inclined to supply GE-free market niches at a premium value rather than competing on volume.
+However, some farmers in these countries would grow GE crops if it was permitted. - (c) The threat of protests or destruction by activists frightens many farmers, given that public field registers detailing the location of commercially grown GE crops are compulsory in most MS, with the notable exception of Spain, where location information is collected by competent authorities but only aggregated information at the regional level is publicly released. - (d) In some MS, retail requirements or public/private initiatives such as the EU Soy Declaration discourage the cultivation and marketing of GE crops. - (e) In some MS, there is an increased interest in non-GE products and farmers are inclined to supply GE-free market niches at a premium value rather than competing on volume.